 Linalool is a major component of essential oils from multiple aromatic species, many of which are utilized traditionally as sedatives, according to the National Library of Medicine.
-It plays a significant role in creating the distinctive scent in the cannabis.
 It offers those delightful fragrance that draws you back for more and more, time and time again.

 Linalool exists in 2 different forms, one termes as the R-linalool and the other known as S-linalool.
 These 2 are optically active isomers of each another and are known as enantiomers.
 Both have slight differences in their chemical properties.
 R-linalool and S-linalool, have different aromas and different properties.